PowerDNS/pdns/docs/running.rst

 Logging to syslog on systemd-based operating systems
 ----------------------------------------------------

-By default, logging to syslog is disabled in the the systemd unit file to prevent the service logging twice, as the systemd journal picks up the output from the process itself.
+By default, logging to syslog is disabled in the systemd unit file to prevent the service logging twice, as the systemd journal picks up the output from the process itself.